Hearing loss: Diagnosis

 Hearing loss is categorized by severity, type, and configuration.
 Furthermore, a hearing loss may exist in only one ear (unilateral) or in both ears (bilateral).
 Hearing loss can be temporary or permanent, sudden or progressive.
 The severity of a hearing loss is ranked according to ranges of nominal thresholds in which a sound must be so it can be detected by an individual.
 It is measured in decibels of hearing loss, or dB HL.
 There are three main types of hearing loss: conductive hearing loss, sensorineural hearing loss, and mixed hearing loss.
-An additional problem which is increasingly recognised is auditory processing disorder which is not a hearing loss as such but a difficulty perceiving sound.
+An additional problem which is increasingly recognised is auditory processing disorder, which is not a hearing loss as such but a difficulty perceiving sound.
 The shape of an audiogram shows the relative configuration of the hearing loss, such as a Carhart notch for otosclerosis, 'noise' notch for noise-induced damage, high frequency rolloff for presbycusis, or a flat audiogram for conductive hearing loss.
 In conjunction with speech audiometry, it may indicate central auditory processing disorder, or the presence of a schwannoma or other tumor.

 People with unilateral hearing loss or single-sided deafness (SSD) have difficulty in hearing conversation on their impaired side, localizing sound, and understanding speech in the presence of background noise.
 One reason for the hearing problems these patients often experience is due to the head shadow effect.

+Idiopathic sudden hearing loss is a condition where a person as an immediate decrease in the sensitivity of their sensorineural hearing that does not have a known cause.
+This type of loss is usually only on one side (unilateral), and the severity of the loss varies.
+A common threshold of a "loss of at least 30 dB in three connected frequencies within 72 hours" is sometimes used; however, there is no universal definition or international consensus for diagnosing idiopathic sudden hearing loss.